Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 #### With the possibility of updating it later

-To copy a document with a possibility of updating it later, you use TDocStd_XLinkTool::CopyWithLink.
+To copy a document with a possibility of updating it later, you use *TDocStd_XLinkTool::CopyWithLink*.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 Handle(TDocStd_Document) doc1;